-Shuttered after Sandy, NYC hospital partly reopens (Update)December 27th, 2012 by Eileen Aj Connelly in Other /
+Shuttered after Sandy, NYC hospital partly reopens (Update)December 27, 2012 by Eileen Aj Connelly in Medicine & Health / Other

 (AP)—The evacuation of some 320 patients during the catastrophic October storm known as Sandy was just the beginning for NYU Langone Medical Center.

 After the rain stopped and the waters receded, the 700-bed hospital was a shattered mess: the emergency room had flooded, expensive diagnostic equipment was destroyed by the influx of brackish water and research projects were ruined when power was lost.
 The damage totaled an estimated $1 billion.